 • Stallwalkers, weavers, easily "spooked," high strung types

-Top grade panax ginseng extract is the primary active ingredient in Daily Calm.
+Top-grade panax ginseng extract is the primary active ingredient in Daily Calm.
 Ginseng is the best known and most widely used of botanicals referred to as adaptogens, harmony remedies, or longevity tonics.
 They combat stress, improve health and well-being, and upgrade athletic performance.
 The other ingredients in Daily Calm may help support adrenal function and assist free radical scavenging.
-Not only will Daily Calm assist nervous horses, it is useful for any high performance lifestyle.
+Not only will Daily Calm assist nervous horses, as a natural horse supplement, it is useful for any high performance lifestyle.

 Recommended for helping promote a sense of relaxation, calm and mental alertness without drowsiness.
 Supports normal mental performance and focus.

-For animal use only.
-Keep out of reach of children and animals.
+Not for human consumption.
+Keep out of the reach of children and animals.
 In case of accidental overdose, contact a health professional immediately.
 This product should not be given to animals intended for human consumption.
 PRODUCT SIZE COMPARISON

 |Active Ingredients per scoop (5,500 mg):|